ruddanil/MushroomRecognition-Py-SSTU/README.md

-# NN-MushroomRecognition-Py-TensorFlow-SSTU
+# NN-MushroomClassification-Py-TensorFlow-SSTU

-Implementation of a neural network for solving the problem of mushroom recognition based on the TensorFlow library and the pre-trained efficientnet/b0 model.
+Implementation of a neural network for solving the problem of mushroom сlassification based on the TensorFlow library and the pre-trained efficientnet/b0 model.
 The Tkinter framework is used to draw the interface.

 ![image](https://github.com/ruddanil/NN-MushroomRecognition-Py-TensorFlow-SSTU/assets/25799951/c698a75d-d6ef-49fa-a3fc-b58ea7996b8d)

-## Using the program to solve other recognition tasks
+## Using the program to solve other сlassification tasks

 ### Option 1.
 You want to train/retrain the model from scratch on your dataset.